News

 Published on June 4, 2025

-According to Conrad Mills, Principal Analyst, and Hannah Jachim, Researcher, AI has the potential to revolutionize event planning and execution.
-However, Forrester’s Q1 2025 State Of B2B Events Survey indicates that its adoption is currently limited.
-While some leaders express cautious optimism, concerns persist regarding safety, privacy, and vendor capabilities.
-One event leader described AI as “more of a promise than a reality.”
+According to Conrad Mills, Principal Analyst, and Hannah Jachim, Researcher, AI could revolutionize the way events are planned and executed.
+Yet, Forrester’s Q1 2025 State Of B2B Events Survey indicates that its implementation is currently held back by cautious optimism and lingering reservations.
+One event leader described AI as 'more of a promise than a reality,' highlighting the gap between its potential and actual usage.

-Only 7–15% of organizations currently use AI to enhance attendee experience through targeting, personalization, and assistance.
-Leaders prioritize AI for productivity and efficiency, expressing reservations about AI directly interacting with attendees.
-However, over 40% see significant potential but have no immediate plans to implement it.
+Despite its promise, only 7–15% of organizations currently use AI to enhance attendee experience through targeting, personalization, and assistance.
+Leaders prioritize AI for productivity and efficiency but express reservations about AI directly interacting with attendees.
+Over 40% of respondents see significant potential in AI for attendee experience but have no immediate plans to implement it.

 Organizations with larger event technology budgets are more likely to have adopted AI and are exploring advanced applications.
 Among those spending over $250,000 annually on event technology, 68% use (or plan to use) AI for data analysis, compared to 39% of lower-spending organizations.
 High-tech spenders are also more likely to use AI to directly impact attendees, while low-tech spenders focus on AI for simple content creation, with 55% prioritizing this.